 The SkylocTM Self Retracting Lifeline (SRL) is designed to be a component in a personal fall arrest systems (PFAS).
 It may be used in most situations where a combination of worker mobility and fall protection is required (i.e. inspection work, general construction, maintenance work, oil production, confined space work, etc.).
-The SkylocTM SRL is designed for use by a single person weighing 310 lbs [140.6kg] (body weight plus tools).
+The SkylocTM SRL is designed for use by a single person weighing up to 400 lbs [181kg] (body weight plus tools) \PLEASE NOTE - capacity is specific to lifeline model.
+See Page 6 for complete details.
 SkylocTM Self Retracting Lifeline features a cam-action pawl system ensuring positive lock-up even in the most demanding environments.
 Available standard cable / web lengths allow the SkylocTM to be mounted overhead in areas where there are no other convenient anchor points for personal fall arrest means.
 The PelicanTM snaphook's unique hook body design prevents the accidental "false engagement" to the harness dorsal D-ring, while the case swivel or anchor connector (depending on model) provides an easy to see load indicator showing whether the SkylocTM has been exposed to a fall arrest load and needs to be serviced.